ShalevBenDavid/OS_Ex4/readme.txt

 Please run first the server by entering the command: "./react_server".
 For each client you wish to connect to the server, open a new terminal window and run the command: "telnet 127.0.0.1 9034".
 If you wish to disconnect a specific client, shut down his terminal window.
-If you wish to close the server, press ctrl+z or ctrl+c in the server window or send "quit" message by one of the clients.
+If you wish to close the server, press ctrl+z or ctrl+c in the server window.

+* Don't run with "nc" command
 * Our server runs on port 9034 (same as beej's server).
-* You may run with valgrind since all allocation were freed.
+* You may run with valgrind since all allocation were freed (unconditional jump may appear).

 Questions we have asked ChatGPT: